AIBlockOfficial/Network/README.md

 ensure that your local version has the latest code for the project and minimizes the possibility of unnecessary merge conflicts.**

-Zenotta's Git flow generally involves working on each new task in a new branch, which you should checkout from `develop` and can be done as in the following example
+A-Block's Git flow generally involves working on each new task in a new branch, which you should checkout from `develop` and can be done as in the following example

 ```
 git checkout -b branch_name